RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 <p class="caption">(\#fig:scattorplot)Relationship between inflation and GDP for Australia, Ethiopia, India, and the US</p>
 </div>

-As with the bar plots, we will change the theme, and update the labels (Figure \@ref(fig:scatterplotnicer)).
+As with the bar plots, we change the theme, and update the labels (Figure \@ref(fig:scatterplotnicer)).

 ```r